guillaumewuip/guillaumewuip.github.io/_posts/2020-12-01-using-google-less.md

 This choice will maybe also help me switch from macOS to Linux more easily one day.

 **I have a simple setup: One computer.
 One smartphone.** Nothing more.

-I use the same computer for personnal and work stuff.
-I also use an iPhone, mainly to read stuff (messages, calendar, etc.), not more.
+I use the same computer for both personnal activities and work.
+I also use an iPhone, mainly to read messages, calendar, etc., not more.

 This will help me choose the alternatives that fit my needs.